So, what does it entail to become a therapy dog?

 - Celebrate with a trip to the dog park and some Frosty Paws – you and your dog will make a great team!

-If you and your dog have completed all the necessary steps and are interested in volunteering as an animal-assisted therapy team at Essentia Health, give Carla a call at 218-786-4010.
-Carla is the Volunteer Services Manager and will get you lined up to start making a difference in patients lives.
+If you and your dog have completed all the necessary steps and are interested in volunteering as an pet therapy team with the Essentia Health system, give us a call at 218-786-5829.
+We’ll get you lined up to start making a difference in patients lives.

 Some important things to remember: